What is the Purpose of Train the Trainer Courses?

-Train the Trainer courses are essential if you are intending to design and/or deliver any training sessions.
+Train the Trainer courses are essential if you are intending to design and/or deliver any sessions.

 Some additional links for you:

-Read our Train the Trainer Case Studies section to find out what we have achieved in previous courses.
+Read our Case Studies section to find out what we have achieved in previous courses.

-Why is it Important for Trainers to be Professionally Trained
+Why is it important to be professionally trained?

-A train the trainer course needs to include a number of specific areas of skill and understanding:
+A train the trainer course needs to include several specific areas of skill and understanding:

 Learners bring their behaviours, mind sets, issues and baggage into the training room with them.
 You need to be able to manage a multitude of behaviours positively and effectively.